09 April 2019

 In this case, only the row component is mocked and all the other components are rendered as they should be.

-2. Sometimes, there are issues with translations
+Sometimes, there are issues with translations

 A lot of applications have more than one language.
 In my current project, we have the same situation.
 To provide a multi-language app, we use the tool developed by The Software House – BabelSheet.
 It allows you to generate a file with translations from Google Sheet.
-To display correct text on the interface, we use `react-intl`.
-This is a really good toolset when you are working on a multi-language application.
-Every time the translations are updated, our snapshots fail, even if we didn’t change the source code.
-To solve this issue we decided to mock the whole `react-intl`.
+To display correct text on the interface, we normally use some React components.
+In this scenario, you should use `react-intl`.

 In this case, when the translation is changed – the snapshot fails, even if the component hasn’t changed.
 When your client has access to the source of translations, the tests may fail unexpectedly when the source files of translations are changed.

 The best solution for this case is to mock `react-intl` in that way it always returns the ID of translation or object with ID and translation values, not its value.
 An additional benefit of this solution is that you don’t have to wrap your component in every test with `IntlProvider`.

-Useful tips for using Jest snapshot tests
+Useful tips for using Jest snapshot testing

-1. It’s good to avoid ‘renders correctly’ snapshots
+It’s good to avoid ‘renders correctly’ snapshots

 When you are creating a new snapshot, you should avoid naming it `renders correctly`.
 It’s an example in Jest documentation, but this name doesn’t say anything about the purpose of this particular test.
 What does `renders correctly` mean?

-2. You should always control your work
+You should always control your work

 When you are working on some part of the application or you are fixing something, you always receive information about possible errors in the existing code.
 They can help you detect unexpected changes in different parts of the application after you introduce any changes, so you can double-check if the changes are good and if they work as you expected.

 Snapshots can simplify your work and provide details about the code that you created.
 They also can be the documentation of the components you’ve used.
 Also, they can point out the spots where your application probably could be better when the snapshot is too big.
 Problems are a source of developers work.

 Maybe we should consider if we are using the tool in a good way?
 Maybe we should change the way we are using it?
-Jest snapshot tests is a method which can speed up testing and provide more details in fewer lines of code.
+Jest snapshot testing is a method which can speed up testing and provide more details in fewer lines of code.
 However, you shouldn’t treat them like a substitute for other approaches for testing components.